Austen scholars: “Austen’s novels are preoccupied with class and wealth in England!”

 She was a prolific novelist, or, as another reviewer -- who was not a fan -- complained, "A year has scarcely elapsed, and this voluminously bad writer inflicts another book upon the public."
 This reviewer, writing for the Monthly Review, thought Gore's novels were "over-rated."
 He called Mrs. Armytage “a work without interest, incident, or even good writing to recommend it.”
 He faulted her novels for “paucity of incident, trifling details of the most uninteresting events, elaborate attempts at description, and interminable conversations.”

 I think it's worth noting that Catherine Gore was the chief breadwinner of her family, churning out her novels and short stories while raising ten children.
 That alone should earn her some respect, as far as I'm concerned.
+Click here for a fuller biography of this remarkable woman.

 A modern scholar of the silver fork novel, Edward Copeland, argues that in fact, Mrs. Armytage is a book with layers.
 It's really an extended allegory about Whig and Tory politics.
 “Arthur, liberal and generous in spirit and expansive in his sense of class… is a modern Whig… Arthur’s eventual triumph over the narrow principles of his old-style Whig mother… is an example to the nation."
 The whole thing is symbolic and “thoroughly political.”